 Any work not listed above may only be undertaken with the approval of the Technical Delegate following a written request from the Competitor concerned.
 It must be clear that any replacement part a Competitor wishes to fit is the same in design and similar in mass, inertia and function to the original.
+Exceptionally, at an Event where a sprint qualifying session is scheduled, replacement parts that are different in design will be permitted provided that the part is of a specification that has been used previously in a qualifying practice session or a race.
+In such cases, the Competitor should inform the FIA prior to the start of the sprint qualifying session of any part where this may be necessary.
 Any parts removed will be retained by the FIA.

-However, if a Competitor wishes to change a part during the qualifying practice session, between reconnaissance laps and/or on the grid before the start of the race, this may be done without first seeking the permission of the Technical Delegate, provided it is reasonable for the relevant Competitor to believe permission would be given if there was time to ask and the broken or damaged part remains in full view of the scrutineer assigned to the car at all times.
+However, if a Competitor wishes to change a part during the qualifying practice session, on the grid before the start of the sprint qualifying session and between reconnaissance laps and/or on the grid before the start of the race, this may be done without first seeking the permission of the Technical Delegate, provided it is reasonable for the relevant Competitor to believe permission would be given if there was time to ask and the broken or damaged part remains in full view of the scrutineer assigned to the car at all times.

+- 34.3 At each Event where a sprint qualifying session is scheduled, and in addition to the provisions of Article 34.2 above, other than when cars are sealed overnight in accordance with Article 34.4 below, the following work may be carried out:

+- a) The following items may be replaced with components of the same specification:

+- i) Brake Discs and Caliper pads

+- ii) Engine Exhaust System

+- iii) Engine Oil Filters

+- iv) Intake Air filter

+- v) Spark plugs

-- 34.3 At the end of the qualifying practice session at least six (6) cars will be chosen at random to undergo further checks, once informed their car has been selected the Competitor concerned must take the car to the parc fermé immediately. - 34.4 Within three and a half (3.5) hours of the end of the qualifying practice session all cars used during the session (or which were intended for use but failed to leave the pit lane) must be covered and ready for FIA seals to be applied in order to ensure that they remain secure until the following day.
+- 34.4 At the end of the qualifying practice session at least six (6) cars will be chosen at random to undergo further checks, once informed their car has been selected the Competitor concerned must take the car to the parc fermé immediately.

+- 34.5 Within three and a half (3.5) hours of the end of the qualifying practice session and within three and a half (3.5) hours of the end of the sprint qualifying session (where it is scheduled) all cars used during theeach session (or which were intended for use but failed to leave the pit lane) must be covered and ready for FIA seals to be applied in order to ensure that they remain secure until the following day.
 For marketing purposes this deadline may be extended for one car from each Competitor for a maximum of two hours by prior arrangement with the Technical Delegate.

-However, no work of any kind may be carried out on the car any later than three and a half (3.5) hours after the end of the qualifying practice session.
+However, no work of any kind may be carried out on the car any later than three and a half (3.5) hours after the end of the qualifying practice session and any later than three and a half (3.5) hours of the end of the sprint qualifying session (where it is scheduled).